 The baseline supply demand balance graph for the Northern Central WRZ showed that a supply surplus was maintained across the full planning period.
-The supply surplus in the final planning supply demand balance graph below is slightly higher reflecting our final planning water efficiency and leakage strategies.
+The supply surplus in the final planning supply demand balance graph below is slightly higher reflecting the Company's final planning water efficiency and leakage strategies.